TannerBurns/django_api_tutorial/README.md

             return Response('Invalid data received', status=400)
 ```

-We have added the `get_queryset` method and can now send `state` as a query parameter on our GET request.
+We have added the `get_queryset` method and can now send `state` as a query parameter on a GET request.
 For example if we send a GET request to `http://127.0.0.1:8000/tutorial/subscribers?state=Texas` we can see that we have less total results.

 ```json